What is External Fertilization?

 External fertilization in an aquatic environment protects the desiccation of eggs.

-Broadcast spawning leads to higher genetic diversity due to larger mixing of genes within a group.
+Broadcast spawning leads to higher genetic diversity due to a larger mixing of genes within a group.
 The chances of survival of the species also increase.

 For organisms like sponges, broadcast spawning is the only process for fertilization.
 Millions of eggs are produced by individuals because many are lost by predation.